 Nearly all homestays in Raja Ampat only accept IDR cash, unless you book on stayrajaampat.com.
 Keep in mind anything else you pay for once you're at the homestay, whether that's a ride to a nearby village or a fresh young coconut, you will be expected to pay in cash.

 Our dive center accepts IDR cash or bank transfers to our Indonesian bank account at no extra charge.
 We also accept USD cash, Euro cash, PayPal payments and bank transfers (we have bank accounts in the USA and Europe)--but we ask a 3% charge for those forms of payment.
 We do ask a 30% deposit for the dives you’d like to do.
 You can send it via PayPal or bank transfer.
-If you’d like to cancel we can refund the payment 100% one month before your scheduled dives, 50% two weeks before and not at all after that--unless, of course, in case of illness or emergency.
+If you’d like to cancel we can refund the payment 100% two weeks before your scheduled dives, 50% less two weeks before and not at all after that--unless, of course, in case of illness or emergency.

 Money Changer: You should be able to exchange money at some banks in Sorong.
 Just be aware of the bank’s hours and public holidays ( banks are closed during lunch 12-1 p.m. ) People often run out of time before catching the ferry, so we recommend changing money before you arrive in Sorong.
 You may feel uneasy carrying so much cash on you but Kri is a quiet island and we’ve never had any problems with theft for our guests at Yenbuba Homestay or at our dive center.

 ATMs: There are ATMs both in Waisai and Sorong.
 The issue some travelers run into is a daily withdrawal limit--whether the total you try to withdraw or the number of times you can withdraw per day.
 Most ATMs in Indonesia only dispense 6.000.000 IDR, and it’s true that most commonly people complain about only being able to withdraw 3.000.000 twice per day.